LubinKerhuel/hugo/content/project/autopilot-plane/index.md

 Starting a new project is sometime faster than re-use a pre-existing advanced one.
 The presented autopilot uses a Model Based Design (MDB) approach: The autopilot code is generated from a unique Simulink model.
 Everything is within the diagram, from low level sensors handling up to the controller design.
 This MDB aproach is also named Rapid Control Prototyping (RCP).

 The autopilot control-loop uses standard math blocks.
 Low level systems is taken care with the Microchip blockset driving the microcontroller peripherals.
-The UxV blockset provide easily access to GPS, Remote Control S.BUS, F.Port and Smart Port protocol, Mavlink messaging including Way Point and Parameters protocols.
+The UxV blockset provide easily access to GPS, Remote Control S.BUS, F.Port and Smart Port protocol, MAVLink messaging including Way Point and Parameters protocols.
 Such Simulink model allows to "get-in" the project graphically.
 It allows simulating parts of the system based on a simulated plane or based on values previously logged from a real flight which is helpful to design feed-forward sensor fusions algorithms.

 Another key difference is the use of a 16-bit microcontroller while other autopilot uses 32-bit microcontroller.
 16-bits dsPIC prove to provide all required resources thanks to the efficient architecture underneath which handle the many peripheral used in an efficient way (UART, I2C, Output Capture, Input Compare...).